Abstract: South Africa’s neglect of its children is damaging its global competitiveness…

 In the latter part of 2013, South African news was dominated by a series of stories of the rape, murder and neglect of children.
 It’s easy to express shock and horror towards those guilty of such brutality and negligence; but if we reject preparing our children for the skills to compete globally and the critical thinking required to hold our decision-makers to account, to avoid serious illness, and to reject those who prey on the gullible, are we not doing the same?

-Originally published in the December 2013 edition of Leadership magazine.
+Originally published in Leadership magazine.